michaelwiest/microbiome-rnn/README.md

 The output of the data preprocessing pipeline is available in `input_data`.
 The directory `summed_completed_no_chloro` was used to train the models reported on in this study.
 The `_no_chloro` refers to the fact that an organism identified as part of a chloroplast was manually removed from those datasets.

 ## Training a model
 Given a directory of data as produced from above (let's call it `input_dir`) training is very simple.
-Each model type has its own directory `models/<model_type>/`; in that directory there is a file called `params.py` where pertinent training features can be altered.
+Each model type has its own directory `dev/models/<model_type>/`; in that directory there is a file called `params.py` where pertinent training parameters can be altered.

 To train a model do:
 ```